Quansight-Labs/free-threaded-compatibility/docs/porting.md

 proceed and, in the GIL-enabled build, the blocked thread releases the GIL, allowing other threads to continue running.
 This implies that it is impossible to create a deadlock between a `PyMutex` and the GIL.
-For this reason, it is not necessary to add code for the GIL-enabled to ensure the GIL is released before acquiring a `PyMutex`.
-If you do not call into the CPython C API while holding the lock `PyMutex` has no special advantages over other mutexes, besides low-level details like performance or the size of the mutex object in memory.
+For this reason, it is not necessary to add code for the GIL-enabled build to ensure the GIL is released before acquiring a `PyMutex`.
+If you do not call into the CPython C API while holding the lock, `PyMutex` has no special advantages over other mutexes, besides low-level details like performance or the size of the mutex object in memory.

 See the section on [dealing with thread-unsafe low-level